 “From the start, owning and controlling our entire technology stack has been a strategic priority,” Levy said.
 “Over the past two years, we’ve made great progress toward accomplishing that objective.”

-Once fully deployed, theScore also plans to vertically integrate their sportsbook operations with an in-house managed risk and trading service.
+Once fully deployed, theScore also plans to vertically integrate its sportsbook operations with an in-house managed risk and trading service.
 The transition is expected to happen over the next twelve months with the assistance of Patrick Jay, a gambling industry veteran.

 Jay holds an impressive track record leading risk and trading at high-profile properties, including the Hong Kong Jockey Club and Ladbrokes.